dm-advisor/plaitpy/README.md

       TBLPROPERTIES ('table_type' = 'DELTA');`

     Note: Each time plait.py runs it may generate a handful of duplicate application_ids in the applicant synthetic data.
-The rows with duplicate application_ids will be dropped using the SQL in the next step.
+The rows with duplicate application_ids will be excluded using the SQL in the next step.
     To identify the rows with duplicate application_ids run the following query:

     `SELECT academic_year, academic_term, applicant_id, count(*) as count FROM datamorph_demo.applicant_raw_delta GROUP BY academic_year, academic_term, applicant_id HAVING count(*) > 1;`
 #### Admits file:
-   5. To synchronize application_id values between applicants and admits files, generate a row_num column by executing the following query in the Athena console and download the results to a file named indexed_applicants.csv:
+   5. To synchronize application_id values between applicants and admits files, generate a row_num column by executing the following query in the Athena console.
+Then download the query results to a file named indexed_applicants.csv:

        `SELECT academic_year, academic_term, applicant_id, row_num
    FROM (